-0. Do nothing.
+- 0. Do nothing.

-1. Voluntary measures.
+- 1. Voluntary measures.

-2. Create a Hand Gathering Permit Byelaw 2021.
+- 2. Create a Hand Gathering Permit Byelaw 2021.

-All options are compared to Option 0, the preferred option is Option 2, which will promote both sustainable fisheries and enhance the marine environment while ensuring compliance with the Marine and Coastal Access Act 2009 (MCAA) and the Habitats Regulations.
+All options were compared to Option 0, the preferred option is Option 2, which will promote both sustainable fisheries and enhance the marine environment while ensuring compliance with the MaCAA 2009 and the Habitats Regulations.
 This option has been chosen as it enables the protection of natural capital assets (bait species and shellfish populations) and contributes to the management of activities that may affect MPA site integrity and lead to deterioration of sites within the Sussex IFC District.
 It is considered that, on the basis of available evidence, the benefits of this protection outweigh the potential costs of the measures.